Price Elasticity of Demand Calculator

-Understanding the unique relationship between supply and demand&along with generally understanding the price elasticity of demand—will be crucial for anyone who is responsible for setting prices, forecasting future inventory needs, and making other important decisions.
+This concept of price elasticity of demand will be crucial for anyone who is responsible for setting prices, forecasting future inventory needs, and making other important decisions.

 Let’s take a closer look at how to calculate the price elasticity of demand, along with some of the related variables you will need to keep in mind.

 In order to calculate the price elasticity of demand, you will need to know four different variables.
 These include the initial price of the good or service in question, its final price, the initial quantity, and the final quantity.

 Once you have determined these four variables, you can then utilize the following formula:

 This formula is referred to as the midpoint formula, and is the formula that the calculator above and examples on this page use.